 Currently there are no meetings listed.
 Please visit us again.

 Visit Open-Access Journals/Series for the complete list of Open-Access Series covered in GeoRef.
-Recent additions in September include:
+Recent addition in January includes:

 GSW: Visit the new, fully integrated website of GeoScienceWorld (GSW).
 It is the single source for access to journals, eBooks, and GeoRef.
 The new platform was launched in April 2016 and will continue to add enchancements.

 Engineering Village: The GeoRef and GeoRef In Process databases have been reloaded on the Engineering Village platform in January 2015.
 The databases now provide the most recent records available.
 They have also enhanced the records with citation counts, citation details and author profiles from Scopus.
 For further information visit Engineering Village at http://www.ei.org/releases/

 Please visit us again for exciting updates!